Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/final_report.md

 board.
 For each participant who worked on each of the selected symptoms, they posts reflections on the following questions: 1.
 What does the symptom make you feel like?
 2. What do you think is causing your symptom?
-3. When did you first notice it and does it follow any sort of pattern?
+3. When did you first notice it, and does it follow any sort of pattern?
 4. How does the symptom affect you?
 5. Have you tried anything?
 Is it helpful?